In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Now look at the second chart.
 What conclusions would you draw?

-Prior to 1800, the global maternal mortality rate was 900.
+Before 1800, the global maternal mortality rate was 900.
 Today it is 216!
 It has dropped by 75%.
-By historic standards, this borders on miraculous.
+By historical standards, this borders on miraculous.
 Something is right about a system that radically improves human well-being.
 How can we preserve and extend the improvement?
-(Note: The global rate dropped steadily from 385 in 1990, to 216 in 2015.
+(Note: The global rate dropped steadily from 385 in 1990 to 216 in 2015.
 The trajectory continues rapidly downward.)

-A holistic view of human well-being will take into consideration this chart, including all three bars.
+A holistic view of human well-being will consider this chart, including all three bars.

 Some observations.

-First, without the systems that developed over the past two centuries, we would have a more equitable maternal mortality rate.
-No place on earth would have a rate of 8 deaths OR of 216 deaths.
+First, we would have a more equitable maternal mortality rate without the systems that developed over the past two centuries.
+No place on earth would have a rate of eight deaths OR 216 deaths.
 We would still have a very equitable world of 900 deaths.
-Is that “equality” preferable to the 8 vs 216 inequality of today?
+Is that "equality" preferable to today's eight vs. 216 inequality?
 I do not think many would agree.
-The 8 vs 216 differential is a good thing relative to the historic alternative.
+The eight vs. 216 differential is good relative to the historical alternative.

-Second, that some locales have a rate of 8, points to the possibility of a world where this level of well-being spans the globe.
-Justice requires that what we pursue this equitable outcome.
-We must be looking back to understand what brought us to where we are and we must be discerning about obstacles block this objective going forward.
+Second, that some locales have a rate of eight, points to the possibility of a world where this level of well-being spans the globe.
+Justice requires that we pursue this equitable outcome.
+We must look back to understand what brought us to where we are and be discerning about obstacles blocking this objective going forward.

 Third, I am using maternal mortality rates as a symbol of broader improvement in human well-being in recent generations, sometimes called the Great Divergence.
-Appreciating this great divergence from human history neither requires us, in some consequentialist way, to a) embrace all that has developed in the past couple of centuries nor b) to refrain from asking rigorous questions about justice going forward.
-There have been profound injustices and inequities in the world of the past two centuries.
-There obviously are today.
-And yet, the Great Divergence happened and it continues.
-Lack of historical context and blindness to trajectories, can lead us to snap-shot-in-time views that inspire us to well-intentioned but destructive actions, destroying good in the process.
+Appreciating this significant divergence from human history neither requires us, in some consequentialist way, to a) embrace all that has developed in the past couple of centuries nor b) to refrain from asking rigorous questions about justice going forward.
+There have been profound injustices and inequities in the past two centuries.
+There are today.
+And yet, the Great Divergence happened, and it continues.
+Lack of historical context and blindness to trajectories can lead us to snap-shot-in-time views that inspire us to well-intentioned but destructive actions, destroying good in the process.
 Keep what works and adjust with discernment.
 Neither revolution nor complacency will do.

 Population control is sometimes championed as a way to fight climate change.
 Bernie Sanders recently raised this idea.
 The world population is growing.
 There are 7.7 billion people today.
-There will be nearly 11 billion in 2100, according to United Nations estimates.
+According to United Nations estimates, there will be nearly 11 billion in 2100.
 Extra people mean extra CO2 emissions.
 While two children per woman may seem reasonable, women in the poorest countries can average five or sex.
 Sanders and others believe this excess fertility is why the world population is growing.
 Fewer children will mean less CO2.
 Unfortunately, this perception is decades out of date.

-We are already at “peak children.”
+We are already at "peak children."
 Globally, there are 680 million children under the age of five.
-U.N. projections show a peak of 700 million about 2060.
-There are projected to be 650 million children in 2100, less children than there are today.
+U.N. projections show a peak of 700 million in about 2060.
+There are projected to be 650 million children in 2100, fewer than today.
 Yet the overall population will grow by nearly 50%.
 How can that be?
-It is the compounding effect of people already born that will drive population growth over the next century, not excessive birth rates.
+The compounding effect of people already born will drive population growth over the next century, not excessive birth rates.

 Trends in Fertility

 Assume women have two children over their lifetime.
 They replace themselves and one other.
 Population size will be stable from generation to generation.
 (The actual replacement fertility rate for an affluent nation is 2.1 children per woman.)
 Throughout history, the total fertility rate has been six or seven children.
-One quarter of children died before their first birthday.
+One-quarter of children died before their first birthday.
 Another sizable percentage died before age five.
-Of those who made it past five, many died before marrying and having children.
+Many of those who made it past five died before marrying and having children.
 High fertility rates ensured a couple of children would survive to continue the family.

-As affluence emerged and health practices changed (first in Europe and then spreading elsewhere) more children survived into adulthood.
-We needed fewer births to perpetuate a family but it took a while for customs related to fertility to adjust downward.
-That lag between declining death rates and declining fertility rates is what led to the population explosion that began two centuries ago.
+As affluence emerged and health practices changed (first in Europe and then spreading elsewhere), more children survived into adulthood.
+We needed fewer births to perpetuate a family, but it took a while for customs related to fertility to adjust downward.
+That lag between declining death and fertility rates led to the population explosion that began two centuries ago.
 That growth accelerated into the twentieth century and continues into its final stages today.
 As recently as the 1960s, the global total fertility rate was as high as five children per woman.

-Today, the global total fertility rate is about 2.4 and dropping, but the rate is not evenly spread throughout the world.
+Today, the global total fertility rate is about 2.4 and dropping, but the rate is not evenly spread worldwide.
 Europe, the Americas, China, Japan, and other regions have fertility rates below the replacement rate, well below it in many nations.
 A handful of smaller poor countries have fertility rates of five or six, but they also have some of the highest child death rates.
 The world average is fast approaching the 2.1 replacement rate.
-However, because the global fertility rate has usually been higher than the replacement rate for most of us now living, it means the cohort of people born one year is usually larger than the cohort of people born the previous year.
+However, because the global fertility rate has usually been higher than the replacement rate for most of us now living, it means the cohort of people born one year is usually larger than those born the previous year.
 So let us think about what that means for the future.

 The Compounding Effect in Future Fertility

 To keep things simple, assume going forward that we birth the same number of children each year, the death rate stays the same, and no one lives past one hundred years.
-Now say there are 100,000 people age 100.
+Now say there are 100,000 people aged 100.
 By next year, all will have died.
 The group that was 99 will now be 100.
-Because more of them were born, there will now be, say, 105,000 people 100 years old.
-After two years have passed, the new group of 100 hundred year old people will be the people who are 98 years old today.
+Because more of them were born, there will now be maybe 105,000 people 100 years old.
+After two years have passed, the new group of 100 hundred-year-old people will be the people who are 98 years old today.
 They will be a still larger group.
 That will continue for one hundred years.

 At the other end of the age continuum, we have the largest number of children ever born in a year and the largest age cohort alive.
 A year later, this youngest age cohort will replace a smaller cohort a year older than them.
-But keep in mind that for the next forty-five years the number of women of childbearing age will be increasing each year.
-Therefore, each year the total fertility rate will need to fall slightly more below the replacement rate if the population is to stabilize.
+But keep in mind that the number of women of childbearing age will increase yearly for the next forty-five years.
+Therefore, each year the total fertility rate will need to fall slightly below the replacement rate if the population is to stabilize.
 It can then rise to the replacement rate after forty-five years.
-This will continue until 2120 when each age cohort is the largest age cohort that has ever existed for that age.
-This is the primary driver of population growth going forward but there is at least one other key factor.
+This will continue until 2120, when each age cohort is the largest age cohort that has ever existed for that age.
+This is the primary driver of population growth in the future, but there is at least one other key factor.
 (Clearly, I am oversimplifying to illustrate my point.
-We are not down to replacement rate fertility, so there is still some marginal population growth due to “excess” fertility.)
+We are not down to replacement rate fertility, so there is still some marginal population growth due to "excess" fertility.)

 Furthermore, actual global death rates are not constant.
 They are dropping.
 People are living longer.
-So not only is each age cohort larger than the one before, it is living slightly longer than the one before.
-This too contributes to population growth over coming decades.
+So not only is each age cohort larger than before, but it is also living slightly longer.
+This, too, contributes to population growth over the coming decades.

 Therefore, we would need considerably less than replacement-rate fertility to limit global population growth substantially.
-In fact, there are credible projections of a population peak at fewer than nine billion.
+In fact, there are credible projections of a population peak of fewer than nine billion.
 Demographers once assumed transition to low fertility and death rates would stabilize at about the replacement rate.
-Instead, the fertility rate has dropped well below replacement rate in nearly every affluent nation, in some cases nearly one child per woman.
-From the narrow view of CO2 emissions, this may look like a good thing.
+Instead, the fertility rate has dropped well below the replacement rate in nearly every affluent nation, in some cases nearly one child per woman.
+This may look like a good thing from the narrow view of CO2 emissions.
 From a holistic standpoint, many social scientists are troubled.
 Depopulation can be as destructive to human well-being as overpopulation.

 The Depopulation Problem

 A vibrant society needs a critical mass of productive workers relative to its dependents (primarily children and the elderly.)
 This is the dependency ratio (dependents divided by workers multiplied by 100).
-With excessively low fertility rates, it is possible to have a great imbalance with a large number of seniors and too few workers to provide for society.
-We have already seen that current UN projections say we will have nearly the same number of children now as in 2100 but the overall population will be nearly 50% larger at eleven billion.
+With excessively low fertility rates, it is possible to have a great imbalance with many seniors and too few workers to provide for society.
+We have already seen that current U.N. projections say we will have nearly the same number of children now as in 2100, but the overall population will be almost 50% larger at eleven billion.
 That growth is a consequence of a burgeoning number of elders.
 A smaller population of nine billion may mean fewer total people but an even worse dependency ratio.

-As an ever shrinking number of people (potentially a minority of the population) is expected to support everyone else, improvement in living standards will begin to stall and possibly reverse, making the world ripe for any number of societal dysfunctions.
+As an ever-shrinking number of people (potentially a minority of the population) is expected to support everyone else, improving living standards will begin to stall and possibly reverse, making the world ripe for any societal dysfunctions.
 It will not take eighty years for this challenge to become real.
 Japan is already struggling with these issues.
 China is already headed down this road.
-One can envision China opening up to immigration from the remaining regions with the highest fertility rate and investing there resources in growth economies, but if every nation is headed to fertility rates well below the replacement rates, that is only a temporary fix.
-The dependency ratio for a world with eleven billion people is already seen as a challenge.
-The only way to get a peak population under nine billion people is to achieve fertility rates well below replacement rates substantially intensifying the dependency ratio imbalance just a generation or two down the road.
-(For more detail see the Brookings' piece, How will we cope when there are too few young people in the world?)
+One can envision China opening up to immigration from the remaining regions with the highest fertility rate and investing its resources in growth economies.
+However, if every nation is headed to fertility rates well below the replacement rates, it is only a temporary fix.
+The dependency ratio for a world with eleven billion people is already a challenge.
+The only way to get a peak population under nine billion people is to achieve fertility rates well below replacement rates, substantially intensifying the dependency ratio imbalance just a generation or two down the road.
+(For more detail, see the Brookings' piece, How will we cope when there are too few young people in the world?)

 Decoupled Economic Growth

-At the most basic level, climate policy needs to be about economic growth decoupled from CO2 emissions.
+At the most basic level, climate policy must be about economic growth decoupled from CO2 emissions.
 Population growth is one issue driving this need for economic growth.
 But also consider people are advocating for a $15 living wage for every worker in the United States.
-That would put nearly every US worker in the top 10% of wage earners in the world.
+That would put nearly every U.S. worker in the top 10% of wage earners in the world.
 Meanwhile, despite astonishing improvements in human well-being around the world and the dramatic reduction in extreme poverty, there are still hundreds of millions of people in extreme poverty.
 A couple billion more have more stable lives but still live well below standards we would consider tolerable.
-If it is a matter of justice that everyone in the US has a $15 an hour living standard, then it is only just that all citizens of the world have something approximating that standard.
+If it is a matter of justice that everyone in the U.S. has a $ 15-an-hour living standard, then it is only just that all citizens of the world have something approximating that standard.
 The only way that happens is through economic growth.
-Measures like population control are shortsighted and potentially calamitous.
-The principle mission is decoupling economic growth from fossil fuel consumption, along with other disruptive measures like decoupling land use from agricultural production.
+Measures like population control are shortsighted and potentially disastrous.
+The principal mission is decoupling economic growth from fossil fuel consumption and other disruptive measures like decoupling land use from agricultural production.

-Worldwide, there were 12.6 million deaths for children under five years old in 1990.
+Worldwide, there were 12.6 million deaths of children under five in 1990.
 As of 2017, there were 5.4 million.
 Keep in mind that the world population grew by 50% during this time.
 Had death rates continued at the 1990 rate, there would have been about 19 million childhood deaths.

-One of most important observations (among many) from the late Hans Roslings’ Factfulness:
+One of the most important observations (among many) from the late Hans Roslings' Factfulness:

 When a population is not growing over a long period of time, and the population curve is flat, this must mean that each generation of new parents is the same size as the previous one.
 For thousands of years up to 1800 the population curve was almost flat.
 Have you heard people say that humans used to live in balance with nature?